In honor of International Women's Day, four leaders in the art world share their tips on how to succeed in this competitive industry.

 Are you interested in owning a gallery, working in an auction house, or operating an art fair?
-Marianne Boesky (Founder, Marianne Boesky Gallery), Elizabeth Dee (Founder, Elizabeth Dee Gallery and the Independent Art Fair), Amy Cappellazzo (Chairman of the Fine Arts division at Sotheby’s), and Toria Glaoui (Founder, 1:54 Contemporary African Art Fair), have a few tips on how to succeed in this competitive industry.
-At an exclusive Sotheby’s Institute panel discussion in 2016, these four women shared their stories with Sotheby’s Institute-New York Director and CEO Christine Kuan.
+Marianne Boesky (Founder, Marianne Boesky Gallery), Elizabeth Dee (Co-Founder and CEO, Independent Art Fairs), Amy Cappellazzo (Founding Partner - Art Intelligence Global), and Toria Glaoui (Founder, 1:54 Contemporary African Art Fair), have a few tips on how to succeed in this competitive industry.
+These four women shared their stories at an exclusive Sotheby’s Institute panel discussion.
 As their insight is as relevant now as it was in 2016, we've compiled their best advice for art world success.

 Make the Career Switch

 Some of the panelists started out with backgrounds in business, law, and social justice, but that did not stop them from pursuing their passion for the art world.
 Marianne Boesky started out as a lawyer for the ACLU, while Toria Glaoui found herself in the business world.
 Marianne was always an art lover, and sold paintings out of her apartment as a side gig.
 Now she owns and operates one of the most successful galleries in New York, all because she quit her day job.
 She doesn’t regret the decision.
 “The law career that I was in was never going to deliver the same kind of excitement and thrill as the art market," she explained.
 Toria Glaoui didn’t join the art industry until late in her career, but her decision to make a profession out of her passion has paid off.
 1:54 is one of the leading international art fairs dedicated to contemporary African art.